 Information about Campus Law Enforcement

 UNC Police is a legally appointed entity with full law enforcement agency status whose sworn personnel have all the powers of law enforcement officers, including the authority to execute arrests.
-The Department’s jurisdiction includes “all property owned or leased to the institution employing the campus police officer and that portion of any public road or highway passing through such property or immediately adjoining it, wherever located,” in accordance with NC General Statute § 116-40.5.
+The department’s jurisdiction includes “all property owned or leased to the institution employing the campus police officer and that portion of any public road or highway passing through such property or immediately adjoining it, wherever located,” in accordance with North Carolina General Statute §116-40.5.
 In addition, the Granville Towers residential housing facilities also fall within the primary jurisdiction of UNC Police.
 In addition, UNC-Chapel Hill also employs non-sworn security personnel who do not have powers of arrest but provide a visible presence and monitor security cameras in many campus buildings.
 Additional non-sworn security personnel are employed as needed for large events such as football and basketball games.

 UNC Police contacts local law enforcement agencies to inquire if any incidents involving UNC-Chapel Hill students or employees have occurred during the designated shift period.
 These incident reports, or a substantiative summary, are shared with the shift supervisor who also shares information with the Office of the Dean of Students when appropriate.
 UNC Police officers are also assigned with local law enforcement for joint patrols for special events occurring on or near campus and other related activities.
 When incidents are observed by UNC Police personnel during these events, incident reports are generated describing the incident in detail.
-These reports are also shared with the Office of the Dean of Students when appropriate.
+These reports are also shared with other campus units when appropriate.

 A mobile command center is available for use in large-scale and/or protracted emergency services responses or for use in joint operations as an incident command center.